Andy Phillip: High school/College

 Phillip led his high school in Granite City, Illinois, to the IHSA state championship in 1940 by defeating Herrin High School with a final score of 24–22 at Huff Gym on the University of Illinois at Urbana–Champaign campus.
 It would be that same gymnasium where he earned renown for his talents and for the Fighting Illini's success during war-interrupted, non-consecutive seasons in 1941–1943 and 1946–1947.
 Phillip was the untitled leader of "The Whiz Kids", a team that included Ken Menke, Gene Vance, Jack Smiley and team captain Art Mathisen.
 Arguably the most talented basketball team in the nation, Phillip and his teammates would elect not to participate in either the NCAA or NIT tournament based on the army's draft of Mathisen, Menke and Smiley.
-The team was retroactively named the national champion by the Premo-Porretta Power Poll.
+The team was retroactively listed as the top team of the season by the Premo-Porretta Power Poll.
 Four of the five, minus Mathisen, returned to Illinois and tried to recapture the glory for one more season in 1946–47 after the war ended, but the chemistry had changed as well as their talent.
 Illinois went 14–6.

 While attending Illinois, Phillip was a member of Delta Tau Delta fraternity.
 Phillip served as a first lieutenant in the United States Marine Corps in World War II at Iwo Jima.